KingHacker9000/Word-As-Image-HF/README.md

 python setup.py install
 ```

-5. Paste your HuggingFace [access token](https://huggingface.co/settings/tokens) for StableDiffusion in the TOKEN file.
+5. Provide your HuggingFace [access token](https://huggingface.co/settings/tokens) for Stable Diffusion.
+It can be stored in a `TOKEN` file, set via the `HF_TOKEN` environment variable, or passed directly to the scripts with `--token`.

 ## Docker Usage
 An alternative to the conda based installation is to use the provided